beastly-eve/stimuwrite-theme-template/README.md

 - Click the reset circular arrow icon to start fresh on elements you want to style
 - Detailed documentation of Godot's GUI skinning can be found here https://docs.godotengine.org/en/3.5/tutorials/ui/gui_skinning.html
 - Changing fonts is currently not supported
+- Do not delete any nodes except for BackPanelOverride, that is the only optional node included in the template
 - **Not working?** Did you remember to change the root node of this scene to your theme id?
 Does your folder's name match with the folder_name variable?

 ## Exporting your theme